sam596/WCA-Stats/readme.md

 `bin/wcaupd.sh` will pull the latest public export from the WCA into the `wca` table.

-`bin/wcastsupd.sh` will only run the .sql files that I have deemed to run too long to automatically update periodically.

 **NB:** to run these, you will have to edit them yourself as you will have a different username and password to your mysql server.
 For reference, my username is `sam` and my password is stored in a file in `~/mysqlpw/mysql.conf`.
 Its contents is a singular line such as this: `mysqlpw='mypassword'`; just replace `mypassword` for your own.